yfndev/ybudget/README.md

 # YBudget 💰

-> Open-source budget management built for NGOs, by NGOs.
+> Open-source budget management for german associations.

-YBudget helps german non profit associations manage their budgets when Excel isn't enough anymore.
-Built as a capstone project at [CODE University](https://code.berlin/) for the [Young Founders Network e.V.](https://youngfounders.network) by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar)
+YBudget helps german (non profit) associations manage their budgets when managing them in Excel gets too complicated.
+It was built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a capstone project at [CODE University](https://code.berlin/) as his co-founded organization, the [Young Founders Network e.V.](https://youngfounders.network) was in desperate need for such a solution.

+**The problem?**
-**The problem?** Most budget tools are too expensive, too complex, or don't provide the transparency non-profits need.
+Most budget tools are too expensive or too complex for associations to use.

+**Our solution?**
-**Our solution?** Simple, affordable, and open-source.
+Simple, affordable, and open-source.

 ## Features

-- 📊 **Budget Planning** - Organize projects by donors, track expenses in real-time, get warnings when approaching limits
+- 📊 **Budget Planning:** Organize projects by donors and already mark expected income and expenses
-- 💳 **Transaction Import** - Import CSV from all German banks (Sparkasse, Volksbank, & Moss) with smart matching
+- 💳 **Transaction Import:** Import CSV from Sparkasse, Volksbank, & Moss and use smart matching to match expected expenses with the actual bank ones
-- 🎯 **Project Organization** - Assign expenses to projects, see remaining budgets at a glance
+- 🎯 **Project Organization:** Assign expenses to projects, see remaining budgets at a glance

 ## Tech Stack